ORNL-BTRIC/Autotune/README.md

 	  v.gui = true
     end
     ```
-  * `vagrant up --provider virtualbox`
+  * `vagrant up --provider virtualbox` <br>
-  This will download the VM from Atlas (the new version of VagrantCloud) and then power up the instance.
+  This will download the VM from Atlas (the new version of VagrantCloud) and then power up the instance with an Ubuntu GUI.

 # Server Installations